d2l-ai/d2l-en/chapter_appendix_math/naive-bayes.md

 Relying only on probabilistic fundamentals, we can already create a simple classifier.
 Learning is all about making assumptions.
 If we want to classify a new data point that we have never seen before we have to make some assumptions about which data points are similar to each other.
 The naive Bayes classifier, a popular and remarkably clear algorithm, assumes all features are independent of each other to simplify the computation.
 In this chapter, we will apply this model to recognize characters in images.

-Let us first import libraries and modules.
-Especially, we import `d2l`, which now contains the function `use_svg_display` we defined in :numref:`sec_prob`.

 ```{.python .input  n=72}
 %matplotlib inline
 import d2l